TenderSure-Africa-SEZ/trific-platform-docs/docs/support/index.md

 # Support

-Welcome to the Trific Platform support section.
+Welcome to the TRIFIC Platform support section.
 Here you can find help resources and contact information.

 ## Getting Help

 ### FAQ

-Find answers to frequently asked questions about the Trific platform.
+Find answers to frequently asked questions about the TRIFIC platform.

 ### Troubleshooting